 It is made up of a bioresorbable polymer synthesized from D, D-L, L-polylactic acid.
 The membrane has three layers designed to stop and keep away epithelial cells and fibroblasts.
 The microscopic structure of the membrane is made up of void spaces which are connected to each other.
 The membrane is hydrophilic and exhibits good tissue integration properties.
 The membrane is slowly degraded into CO2 and H2O.
 The degradation time of the membrane is from 6-12 weeks.

 Vicryl Periodontal Mesh® (Johnson & Johnson, USA):

 The periodontal bone defects are formed due to periodontitis.
-The objective of guided tissue regeneration is to regenerate the lost tissue.
+The objective of GTR is to regenerate the lost tissue.
 Before we go for GTR procedure, appropriate treatment for periodontitis should be completed.
-Following steps are followed during the surgical procedure,
+The following steps are followed during the surgical procedure,

-- After achieving profound local anaesthesia, the area to be operated is disinfected with antimicrobial solution such as povidone iodine by doing intrasulcular irrigation.
+- After achieving profound local anesthesia, the area to be operated is disinfected with an antimicrobial solution such as povidone-iodine, by doing intrasulcular irrigation.

 - Sulcular or marginal incision is made and it is extended to one tooth anterior and/or one tooth posterior to the tooth where the procedure is to be performed.

 - Vertical releasing incisions are made in such a way that the interdental papillae are preserved.

 - Full-thickness flap is reflected and all pocket epithelium is excised from the inner flap surface with the help of sharp curved scissors.